Durham officials 'confident no personally identifiable information compromised', including city employee, resident data

 DURHAM, N.C.
 (WTVD) -- Whether you call the Durham Police Station or the city's fire department, you'll get the same message, a recording that plays, "line has been disconnected."
 It's the result of widespread hacking.

-Durham city officials said 80 servers were taken offline after a cyber malware attack late Friday night.
-The Friday night attack also downed Durham County Government services and responded immediately.
+Durham city and county officials said 80 servers were swiftly taken offline to contain a RyKu Malware attack late Friday night.
+The Friday night attack also downed Durham County Government services.

-In a news conference Monday, Durham City Manager Thomas Bonfield said the city is confident that "No personally identifiable information was compromised as a result of this breach including city employee or resident data."
+In a news conference Monday, Durham City Manager Thomas Bonfield said no city employee or resident data was compromised.

+"Cybersecurity professionals have confirmed and we are highly confident that no personally identifiable information was compromised as a result of this breach."

 A representative for the county said they also have no indication that data had been altered.